-SJAM Kawasan Pantai Selangor responded to the Port Klang Inferno in 1980 after forming its emergency ambulance service in 1979.
-The National Headquarters held a First Aid Course for Lecturers of Teachers’ Training Colleges from the 29 November to 5 December 1985 at Asrama Za’aba in Universiti Malaya, Kuala Lumpur, following the establishment of Bahagian Pendidikan Guru (Teachers’ Education Division) in the same year.
-Encik E. Paramasivam succeeded Dato’ Zainal Abidin bin Endot as National St. John Council Chairman and fourth SJAM Commander-in-Chief in 1987.
-In 1988, St. John Ambulance of Malaysia held its first Walkathon to raise funds for the National Headquarters building.
+The National Headquarters held a 7-day First Aid Course for Lecturers of Teachers’ Training Colleges at the Universiti Malaya, Kuala Lumpur in November 1985, following the establishment of Bahagian Pendidikan Guru (Teachers’ Education Division) in the same year.
+Encik E. Paramasivam succeeded Dato’ Zainal Abidin bin Endot as the National St. John Council Chairman and fourth SJAM Commander-in-Chief in 1987.